Best Welding Rods for Stick and TIG Welding

 DIY Guide

 Keep the rods in their tube until use and store them dry.
-Test a scrap piece to confirm polarity and amperage before working on the final piece.
+Test a scrap piece to confirm polarity and amperage before working on the final part.

-Use a slight drag technique for a small puddle on thin stainless, wear eye protection because the slag can pop, and chip slag between passes so you can inspect penetration and fusion.
+Use a controlled drag technique, wear eye protection because slag can pop, and chip between passes so you can inspect fusion.

 Durability